Development and backlog workflow

 The 2i2c team uses Sprints to coordinate with one another in focused cycles of work.
 To begin each sprint, we collectively choose items to work on in the next sprint.
 Each item should have a person assigned to it, who will be responsible for ensuring that the work gets done.
 However, our work within a sprint is a team commitment, and we are all responsible for helping one another accomplish our tasks.

-Our team works in one week sprints.
+Our team works in two-week sprints.
 Here is a brief overview of each sprint.

 Sprint begins with our sprint planning meeting.

 In this meeting we discuss major accomplishments in the previous sprint.
-We then prioritize and assign the items that each team member will work on for this week, and review items that require discussion and planning.
+We then prioritize and assign the items that each team member will work on for the next sprint, and review items that require discussion and planning.

-By the end of the day, team members should have completed all of their deliverables for that week.
-Each team member fills out a team sync update to share the major things they worked on, and note any unexpected challenges or blockers.
+By the end of the day, team members should have completed all of their items for that sprint.

 Sprint planning meeting#

-The 2i2c team meets every Tuesday for 60 minutes at the beginning of each sprint.
-The goal of this meeting is to review our major work deliverables, synchronize with one another, and prioritize work across team members.
+The team conducts a Sprint Planning meeting for 60 minutes at the beginning of each sprint.
+The goal of this meeting is to review our major work items, synchronize with one another, and prioritize work across team members.
 Our Project Manager role leads these meetings.
 It is also a chance to hand off the Support Steward role to the next person.